AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/late-proof-email.md

 The people who will be notified are:

 * The Owner, only when [!UICONTROL Email] alert when proofs are late is enabled checked in the Owner's Proofing defaults.
-* Any approvers who have not yet made their decision&nbsp;on the proof.
+* Any approvers who have not yet made their decision on the proof.
 For information about decisions, see [Make a decision on a proof in the proofing viewer](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/make-a-decision-on-a-proof/make-decisions-on-proof.md)

 >[!NOTE]
 >
->If the email notifications are disabled as a default in the [!UICONTROL Account settings],&nbsp;no Late proof emails will be sent even if the reviewers and approvers have not yet submitted their comments and decisions.
-You can also disable Late proof emails in the Proofing defaults.&nbsp;
+>If the email notifications are disabled as a default in the [!UICONTROL Account settings], no Late proof emails will be sent even if the reviewers and approvers have not yet submitted their comments and decisions.
+You can also disable Late proof emails in the Proofing defaults.

 Consider the following about proof notifications: